volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 })
 ```

-Remember, you're writing javascript based CSS, so be sure to use the correct css rule names (ie `backgroundColor` instead of `background-color`).
+Remember, you're writing javascript based CSS, so be sure to use the correct CSS rule names (ie `backgroundColor` instead of `background-color`).

 If you have defined user-editable props, you can reference them like this: